isomerpages/nlb-biblioasia/_holding-area/The One That Got Away: The Story Behind the Raffles Museum’s Famous Whale Skeleton.md

 By 1948, a quarter of a million people had visited the Raffles Museum annually.
 It was slowly but surely emerging as a “historical landmark” far greater than the sum of its individual collections. “[T]he importance of [the] Raffles Museum stands out clearly when Singapore is the centre of a region which is, ethnologically and zoologically, one of the most intriguing in the world”, wrote the Singapore Free Press in 1960.[^18]

 After Singapore achieved internal self-government in 1959, the government saw the opportunity to mobilise the Raffles Museum to serve the island’s broader nation-building vision.
-Hence, in 1960, the existing institution was renamed the National
+Hence, in 1960, the existing institution was renamed the National Museum.
+While it inherited all the collections belonging to the old Raffles Museum, including the natural history exhibits, the new National Museum’s focus was instead on Singapore’s heritage and culture.[^19]

+The Singapore Science Centre, which began construction in 1971, inherited the natural history collection from the National Museum.
+However, the organisation’s mandate never covered taxonomic collection and identification.
+Members of its advisory board began searching for viable storage options for the over 126,000 zoological specimens, including that of the blue whale, which they found too large to accommodate.
+Indeed, these exhibits were “not only exposed to the risk of considerable material loss or damage” but were also “in danger of being disposed of and relegated to other institutions”.[^20]

+Whale Skeleton’s Fate Sealed

+The authorities had to confront the fact that the whale, which had made the Raffles Museum famous, represented “little of Singapore’s own past”.
+In the early 1970s, the fate of the blue whale, which had enthralled visitors at the old Raffles Museum for over six decades, was more or less sealed.[^21]

+In 1972, the Science Centre donated what remained of the natural history collection to the Department of Zoology at the University of Singapore (now the National University of Singapore; NUS), where it was named as the Zoological Reference Collection.
+Over the next 15 years, the specimens were moved to various locations, including a storage facility at Ayer Rajah, different departments in the university and Nanyang University, before ending up at its permanent home at the science faculty of NUS in 1987.[^22]

+On 6 May 1974, the Straits Times announced that the Science Centre would be gifting the whale skeleton to the National Museum of Malaysia (Muzium Negara) in Kuala Lumpur.
+In return, the